About Swami Kriyananda

 —Lama Surya Das, author Awakening The Buddha Within

 “…a wise teacher whose words convey love and compassion.”

 —Dr. Larry Dossey, author of Healing Words

 Fulfillment of Yogananda’s dream of spiritual communities

-Since his youth, Kriyananda had dreamed of utopian communities.
+Since his youth, Kriyananda had dreamed of small cooperative communities.
 But few others shared his enthusiasm, and he gradually put his dreams aside.
 He was surprised, then, to discover Yogananda speaking often about the need for "world-brotherhood colonies" as environments that would foster spiritual attitudes: humility, trust, devotion, respect for others, and friendly cooperation.

 It was at a garden party on July 31, 1949 that Yogananda gave a talk that changed the course of Swami Kriyananda’s life.
 With tremendous energy, Yogananda declared to the audience:

 “This day marks the birth of a new era.
 My spoken words are registered in the ether, in the Spirit of God, and they shall move the West...We must go on—not only those who are here, but thousands of youths must go North, South, East, and West to cover the earth with little colonies, demonstrating that simplicity of living plus high thinking lead to the greatest happiness!”